Behavioural safety approaches (behaviour modification)

 • Are they knowledgeable, intelligent customers?

-Advice for companies considering behavioural approaches: Some Do's and Don'ts
+Advice for companies considering behavioural approaches

 Do

-• Be sure that it is really what you need right now
+• be sure that it is really what you need right now

-• Find out (from employees) whether signals they get from management about safety are the first issue to address
+• find out (from employees) whether signals they get from management about safety are the first issue to address

-• Network with others - not only those suggested by the consultants
+• network with others - not only those suggested by the consultants

-• Learn what you can from alternative techniques available
+• learn what you can from alternative techniques available

-• Make sure the system is your own, in style, language, presentation etc.
+• make sure the system is your own, in style, language, presentation etc.

-• Pilot, and only roll-out when confident of success
+• pilot, and only roll-out when confident of success

-• Use it as a dialogue – and that means LISTEN to your employees!
+• use it as a dialogue – and that means LISTEN to your employees!

-• Spend considerable effort to get good, strong facilitators who understand safety
+• spend considerable effort to get good, strong facilitators who understand safety

-• Make sure that participants focus on root causes of behaviours
+• make sure that participants focus on root causes of behaviours

 Don't

-• Underestimate the effort and planning required
+• underestimate the effort and planning required

-• Be over-optimistic
+• be over-optimistic

-• Get carried away and lose focus on other aspects of safety
+• get carried away and lose focus on other aspects of safety

-• Believe that the 'Heinrich triangle' works for occupational ill-health, minor personal injuries and major accidents
+• believe that the 'Heinrich triangle' works for occupational ill-health, minor personal injuries and major accidents

-• Bother at all unless:
+• bother at all unless:

-• You're confident that you already have a strong SMS and a safe workplace
+• you're confident that you already have a strong SMS and a safe workplace

-• Senior management can be made to think it was their idea all along
+• senior management can be made to think it was their idea all along

-Increasing the effectiveness /chance of success
+Increasing the effectiveness/chance of success

-• Ownership - developed in-house is best
+• ownership - developed in-house is best

-• Good fit with organisations needs, culture and SMS
+• good fit with organisations needs, culture and SMS

-• Commitment (involvement is better) from management
+• commitment (involvement is better) from management

-• Good communication and understanding of programme
+• good communication and understanding of programme

-• Approach seen as 'fair and just' - trust
+• approach seen as 'fair and just' - trust

-• Managers act as role models
+• managers act as role models

 Summary

-• There are many advantages to doing Behavioural Safety
+• there are many advantages to doing Behavioural Safety

-• But these programmes (and cultural change) take time, resources and a concerted effort - senior management commitment
+• but these programmes (and cultural change) take time, resources and a concerted effort - senior management commitment

-• A useful addition to the toolkit for occupational safety, but limited benefits for the control of major hazards
+• a useful addition to the toolkit for occupational safety, but limited benefits for the control of major hazards

-• Bias towards measurable success; can pull focus away from basics of SMS and process safety
+• bias towards measurable success; can pull focus away from basics of SMS and process safety

-• Must address engineering and systems as well
+• must address engineering and systems as well

-• Include workforce and management behaviours
+• include workforce and management behaviours

-• Effectiveness of programme largely depends on existing culture.
+• effectiveness of programme largely depends on existing culture

 Further information